 - Project: Support the ability of artists and arts organizations to take risks, to challenge their capacity as artists and challenge the expectations of their audiences.

 - Stability: Support efforts to create financially secure organizations and their ability to think strategically for long-term vitality.

 - Collaboration: Support creative artistic and administrative collaboration between and among artists and arts organizations to address common problems, share resources, and provide stability at an institutional level.

 - Training: Support continuing education, training, and learning opportunities for artists and administrators to build organizational capacity and promote acquisition of skills to grow as practitioners.

 - Innovation: Support projects and/or organizations moving the field of arts and culture forward – grants made by invitation only.

 Apply for a Grant

-Community Arts COVID Response Grants: As part of a cohesive effort to respond to the COVID-19 pandemic, the Community Arts program is taking the following steps to reflect our broad commitment to supporting the arts community.
+Community Arts COVID Response Grants: As part of a cohesive effort to respond to the COVID-19 pandemic, the Community Arts program has taken the following steps to reflect our broad commitment to supporting the arts community.
 The foundation has contributed to the Arts Loan Fund, a collaborative philanthropy fund providing low interest loans to arts organizations, and has made contributions to the Arts Worker Relief Fund to support individual arts workers who are facing a loss of income due to the ongoing COVID-19 crisis.